 In this design, the rate of pulses generated on a projection from a detector (n!/t.) is equal to the difference (n!) between values of potential VE in the two cells subject to the detector.
-As an efficient limit, the highest flow rate from a difference detector is set at 5!/t. regardless of levels of VE in the cells.
+As a practical and economical limit, the highest flow rate from a difference detector is set at 5!/t. regardless of levels of VE in the cells.